 The Unreachable Port Target Power alarm occurs on WSS32 cards during startup as the card laser attains its correct power level.
 The condition disappears when the card successfully boots.

-Card power levels are listed in the .
+Card power levels are listed in the "Hardware Specifications" appendix of the Cisco ONS 15454 DWDM Reference ManualHardware Specifications document.

-UNREACHABLE-TARGET-POWER is an informational condition.
+Note UNREACHABLE-TARGET-POWER is an informational condition.
 It only requires troubleshooting if it does not clear.